This page may contain affiliate links. Read my full disclaimer

 Why are we so imbalanced?

-There are a lot of reasons.
+There are a lot of reasons for imbalances in your gut microbiome.

 Dysbiosis, or microbiota imbalance, starts at birth for many people.
 Infants have a sterile gut when they are born and are rapidly colonized with whatever bacteria they are exposed to.
 In hospitals, this often is not the healthiest bacteria.